Information for Radiation Oncology Fellows

 You may elect not to lodge a tax return here in Canada during your Fellowship period, but rather lodge it instead in your home country provided that there is an existing reciprocal agreement between your home country and Canada (true for most countries including the UK, Australia and New Zealand).
 Check details with the Canadian Revenue Agency (CRA).

 You will be paid in gross income from the hospital so you will have to be prepared to potentially pay tax at the end of the Canadian fiscal year (Jan 1st-Dec31st) in a lump sum.
-The deadline for lodgement is April 30th, and is submitted in hard copy format for the first year but can subsequently completed online for any subsequent Fellowship year(s).
+The deadline for lodgement is April 30th, and is submitted in hard copy format for the first year but can be completed online for any subsequent Fellowship year(s).
 Setting up a Canadian Tangerine account can be a helpful mechanism for putting these funds aside and earning better interest rates compared to a TD chequing account.

 Arranging health care coverage